 It is the student’s responsibility to keep the financial aid office informed of all assistance he/she will receive while enrolled.
 Receipt of additional financial assistance such as scholarships, other grants and state aid grants may change eligibility for awards that have already been processed.
-Direct Loans (Stafford and PLUS), Federal Supplemental Educational Opportunity Grants (SEOG) and Arkansas Department of Higher Education (ADHE; i.e., Academic Challenge, HEOG, etc.) and institutional aid may be decreased or cancelled if the student receives additional assistance.
+Direct Loans, including Subsidized, Unsubsidized and PLUS, Federal Supplemental Educational Opportunity Grants (SEOG), Arkansas Department of Higher Education (ADHE) awards (i.e., Academic Challenge, Go Grant, etc.) and institutional aid may be decreased or cancelled if the student receives additional assistance.
 Please ensure you inform financial aid staff of other awards.

 As established by law, a financial aid administrator may exercise professional judgement to account for circumstances that the administrator feels have not been adequately considered in information provided on the FAFSA.
 These circumstances will be considered upon request with documentation of the circumstances.
 Contact the Student Financial Services Office for guidance and appropriate forms.